zkamvar/isc-proposal/isc-proposal.md

 We propose to eliminate the extra burdens required to contribute to non-R lessons and create opportunities to create cross-language lessons by integrating Quarto into The Carpentries Workbench.
 Released in July 2022, Quarto is a framework based the same principles as R Markdown that allows anyone to write their analysis in their preferred programming language and easily publish their results in a reproducible manner.

+We have lowered the barrier for others to access our evidence-based approach to lesson design and deployment.
+Because the Carpentries Materials are always open-source, may organisations have used and remixed our infrastructure for their own purposes.
+By incorporating Quarto, we will be able increase the quality of non-R lessons and help strengthen the bridge between languages to enable lessons in other languages and eventually polyglot lessons.
+This will in turn help train future generations of researchers to work reproducibly.

 ## The proposal